Origin and development of life

 for the diversity of life on Earth.
 The theory of evolution is also a

-popular belief, particularly among scientists.
+popular belief, particularly among scientists, secularists, and religious liberals.

 In North America, beliefs regarding the origins of the origins of species of